 Choose a Stock Broker / Trading Platform

 Once you have the money you want to invest, you need to choose a stock broker or trading platform (interchangeable terms).
-Every platform is a little bit different, so you’ll want to consider the differences to choose the right one for your needs.
+Every platform is a little bit different.
+Therefore, consider the differences to choose the right one for your needs.

 I’ll recommend 5 platforms here, but for more options, check out The 8 Best Stock Trading Apps of 2019.